syberside/Activatory/README.md

   - [ ] *coverage reports
 - [ ] Add nice looking readme and github repo info
 - [ ] Add recursion handling (which one strategy should be used?)
-- [ ] Encapsulate all errors inside library (throws just ActivatoryException)
+- [ ] Encapsulate all errors inside library (throws only ActivatoryException)